Great Value for Money Provided

 - INCREASING LAWSUIT SETTLEMENTS: The numbers related to information security and privacy lawsuit settlements continue to climb to astronomical levels.
 In 2019, Facebook settled a privacy case with the Federal Trade Commission for $5 billion, and the liability of CEO Mark Zuckerberg was a central bargaining issue in the settlement discussions.
 Meanwhile, stockholder derivative suits, alleging a breach of duties by Directors & Officers, have markedly increased in recent years.
 Many suits are settled for over $100 million (one 2012 example is the $2.43 billion settlement for the BofA/Merrill Lynch merger securities stockholder settlement brought against the firm as well as the Directors & Officers).
 Similarly, Equifax recently settled a private class-action lawsuit for a 2017 breach for $1.38 billion, after previously settling with the Federal Trade Commission for $425 million related to the same breach.
 See Steven Gladstone’s article entitled The Future of D&O Insurance, appearing in Risk Management (2004) for more examples.
 Since this new book shows that the Directors & Officers are presently “fully compliant,” the need to enter settlement talks is markedly reduced, and the amount of such settlements agreed upon (if any) is likewise probably markedly reduced.

 - DRAMATIC SIMPLIFICATION: The book described on this web site is approximately 1,100 pages long, but the result of a Duties Audit™ project (the Professional Opinion) is only one-page long.
-That Professional Opinion indicates whether or not the Directors & Officers at the auditee firm are now performing their legal duties, in all material respects, in the information security and privacy domain.
+That Professional Opinion indicates whether or not the Directors & Officers at the auditee firm are now performing all their legal duties, in all material respects, in the information security and privacy domain.
 Of course, if a Management Letter, indicating the remedial actions that are needed to come into full compliance is warranted, that will be several additional pages.
 But the material presented to the Directors & Officers, whether delivered in these reports or during the optional presentation at the end of a Duties Audit, is direct, actionable, responsive only to their legal duties, and specific about what they must now do if they have not been shown to be “fully compliant.”
 Through the express delegation process defined in this book (to a designated Project Manager), through the outsourcing of the technical work to an independent attorney (the Lawyer Auditor), and through the use of the scripted process and extensive reference material in this book, a Duties Audit can be cost-effectively accomplished in several weeks.
 The explicitly scripted nature of the process defined in this book allows the hand-off to other parties with both prudence and confidence.
+As an aside, there are explicit instructions for seven different roles, such as Project Manager, contained in the book, and no single individual needs to read a substantial part of the book, only the section which applies to them.

 REMOTE WORKING: To lower costs, expedite the work, expand the pool of attorneys who could be retained, and protect the health of the involved persons, a Duties Audit project can be performed entirely remotely using commercially available tools.
 These tools include virtual data rooms (VDRs), virtual private networks (VPNs), data loss protection (DLP) systems, digital rights management (DRM) systems, data media sanitization software, on-line conferencing facilities with communications encryption, and email with encrypted file attachments.
 Details about these tools and related control measures are included with the extensive project management suggestions found within this two-volume book.